jjwong/open_jira_ticket_toolbar/README.md

 	* Disable omnibox support (unable to get it to work in v3 yet)
 	* Add keyboard support for history navigation
 	* Add chrome i18n
+	* Add Japanese, Korean and Chinese language support (all google translated, apologies if errors.
+Feel free to submit a PR for bad language translations)
 	* Simplify, update and remove cruft
 * 2.0
 	* Add top 5 favorites feature